 The Windows 10 Group Policy Editor in Windows 11 or Windows 10 is a vital configuration editor that allows you to change settings organization-wide.
-Primarily it’s designed to IT admin can change advanced settings of a remote computer.
+Primarily it’s designed for IT admin can change the advanced settings of a remote computer.
 However, if you have an administrator account, you can open Group Policy Editor in multiple ways, and manage your computer and network.

 Open Group Policy Editor in Windows 11/10

-These are the methods you can use open the Group Policy Editor pn Windows systems:
+These are the methods you can use open the Group Policy Editor on Windows systems: